-- 5.7.1 As an investor of public funds, the Combined Authority has a responsibility to ensure that its decisions deliver best value for the tax payertaxpayer, and therefore all investment opportunities and business cases Business Cases, must include an assessment of their Value for Money.
+- 5.7.1 As an investor of public funds, the Combined Authority has a responsibility to ensure that its decisions deliver best value for the tax-payer_tax-payer, and therefore all investment opportunities and business Cases must include an assessment of their-Value for Money.
 The Assurance Framework has been developed in line with HM Treasury Green and Magenta Book Guidelines, which require project managers to build in Value for Money processes throughout the approval stages.
-In addition, the Combined Authority requires all business cases Business Cases be developed in line with HM Treasury's Five Case Model. - 5.7.2 The delivery, and costs, of outputs must be quantified within all applications for funding.
-Where there are clear guidelines set out by Government for assessing Value for Money these will be taken into account; for example, for all Transport and Infrastructure schemes, the use of the 4 | Page
+In addition, the Combined Authority requires all <a href="business-cases-business-ca - 5.7.2 The delivery, and costs, of outputs must be quantified within all applications for funding.
+Where there are clear guidelines set out by Government for assessing Value for Money these will be taken into account; for example, for all Transport and Infrastructure schemes, the use of the benefit cost ratio (BRC) indicator is implemented in line with DfT TAG guidance.